Pitch For Cellists (Ear Training)

 This article about “pitch” could also be called “ear training” or “aural training”.
-On this page we will look uniquely at the pitch aspect of ear training.
+On this page we will look uniquely at the pitch aspects of ear training.
 For a discussion of the rhythmic aspects of aural training click on the highlighted link.
-Specific pitch-reading problems related to its notation are dealt with on the following dedicated page:
+Specific pitch-reading problems derived from inappropriate notation are dealt with on the following dedicated page:

 Pitch: Reading and Notation Problems